Glasco, Kansas

 In November 2002, Glasco’s Downtown Historic District was placed on the National Register of Historic Places.
 It includes both sides of Main Street between Fisher Street and Railroad Avenue.
 This district’s period of significance, 1880-1948, is noted for its architecture and as a commercial retail and light industry district.
 There are 22 contributing buildings, including the Studt Grocery Store and the Biggs Building.

-Also on the National Register of Historic Places is Pott’s Ford Bridge, located about a half-mile south of the city limits.
+Pott’s Ford Bridge, located about a half-mile south of the city limits, is also on the National Register of Historic Places.

 A beautiful church in Glasco, Kansas by Kathy Alexander.